centminmod/validate-emails/readme.md

     - Description: Maximum number of concurrent connections for the Proofy.io API (default: 1)
   - `-mev_max_connections` (optional):
     - Description: Maximum number of concurrent connections for the MyEmailVerifier API (default: 1)
+  - `-apicachettl` (optional):
+    - Description:  this sets the cache TTL duration in seconds for how long Cloudflare CDN/KV stores in cache (default: 300 seconds)
+  - `-apicachecheck` (optional):
+    - Description:  operates when `-apicachettl` is set and takes `count` or `list` options to query the Cloudflare KV storage cache to count number of cached entries or list the entries themselves

 Validates `-f` from email address's SPF, DKIM, DMARC records when argument is passed and logs them